Skip to content

 Hebdomas history

-The Hebdomas 8-day movement was invented in 1888 in the Vallée de Joux in Switzerland, with the patent (no. 88) granted on January 10, 1889 to Iréné Aubry (1859 – 1936) of Saignelégier.
+The Hebdomas 8-day movement was invented in 1888 in the Vallée de Joux in Switzerland, with the patent (no. 88) granted on January 10, 1889, to Iréné Aubry (1859 – 1936) of Saignelégier.
 The watch was then produced under licence by the firm, Graizely & Cie of La Ferrière.
-According to Mikrolisk the brand name “Hebdomas” was registered to Graizely & Cie in 1889.
-Arthur Graizely added more patents, including one for a power reserve indicator, a central winding pinion and digital time display.
+According to Mikrolisk, the brand name “Hebdomas” was registered to Graizely & Cie in 1889.
+Arthur Graizely added more patents, including one for a power reserve indicator, a central winding pinion and a digital time display.

 Hebdomas name

-The “Hebdomas” name was chosen to reflect the traditional Latin and Greek name for the Holy Week.
+The “Hebdomas” name was chosen to reflect the traditional Latin and Greek names for the Holy Week.
 It highlighted the fact that this watch would only need to be wound just once a week.
 Although the term traditionally suggests seven days rather than eight, it was thought that the name would have more appeal to the buyers at the time.
-It is worth noting, that watches of the time would normally have a power reserve of a little more than 30 hours and therefore would require winding daily.
+It is worth noting that watches of the time would normally have a power reserve of a little more than 30 hours and therefore would require winding daily.

 Hebdomas movement